dpan331/Skr0utz_scraper/README.md

 The script reads a csv (productList.csv) with product names (manual input).
 <img src="https://github.com/dpan331/Skr0utz_scraper/blob/master/skrtz_img/productsList.JPG" height="150" width="600">

-<br/> Then proceeds to search each product name (from the csv) in Skroutz's search bar.
+<br/> Then proceeds to search each product name (from the csv) in Skr0utz's search bar.
 <img src="https://github.com/dpan331/Skr0utz_scraper/blob/master/skrtz_img/productSearchBar.JPG" height="150" width="600">

 <br/> If the result is a single product, the script proceeds to this product page (and applies the label: **"original"**),